catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] This function pushes using router to the UploadDataPage.js page.

-- [ ] The ChartItem function returns, within a fragment, the StyledButton component and an img element.
+- [ ] The ChartItem function returns, within a fragment, the StyledButton component and the StyledImg component.

-- [ ] The img element takes an src attribute set to the path of the associated picture, using the name prop.
+- [ ] StyledImg takes an src attribute set to the path of the associated picture, using the name prop.

 - [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
 The text of the button is the name prop.